drransom/ChangeMachine/README.md

 ignores any invalid characters, and automatically reformats it into a standard numerical format with commas and two digits after the period.

-The `ChangeMachine#calculatechange` function simply assumes that the UI object has provided valid input.
+The `ChangeMachine#calculateChange` function simply assumes that the UI object has provided valid input.